Sean Spicer Resigns as White House Press Secretary After Objecting To Scaramucci Hire

 The part of the right wing that hasn't completely abandoned reality recognizes crime is at a 50 year low. [nationalreview.com], but there's a big contingent that doesn't believe evidence is important when dealing with crime.

-Without Sessions focusing the right wing's fear onto the usual target of bla
+Excellent.
+We have excellent chocolate, the best.
+Trust me, I know chocolate.
+We'll have the top chocolate people in our administration and we're going to make chocolate great again.

-Scaramucci's main qualifications (Score:2)
+Scaramucci's main qualifications (Score:3)

 He's got well-developed shoulder and bicep muscles, which will be useful for shovelling the shit.